Tottenham news: Spurs activate one-year extension in Alderweireld's contract | Goal.com

 The centre-back has been strongly linked with a move to Manchester United and would have been able to negotiate a pre-contract agreement in January with his previous deal set to expire at the end of this season.

-However, these new terms will prevent Spurs from losing a prized asset for free, although the terms reportedly include a £25m buyout clause that will be active during the summer window.
+However, these new terms will prevent Spurs from losing a prized asset for nothing, although the terms reportedly include a £25m buyout clause that will be active during the summer window.

 News of this release clause will come as a boost to potential suitors of the Belgian, although it will cease to be active in the final two weeks of the transfer window, assuming a new, long-term deal is not signed before the end of the season removing the clause.